Home

 I want to join but I might move soon.
 Is that okay?

 Yes.
-If you apply & qualify, you can be initiated here in Portland and then move.
+We ask if you expect to move in the next 12-24 months that you locate a lodge near your next home-base.
+If you decide to apply and are initiated through this Portland Lodge, it will forever be your “mother Lodge”.
 When you move, you can contact the nearest LDH lodge and “affiliate” to become a regular member of that lodge.
 They may be using a different ritual & thus you may have to learn some new guidelines.
-Every lodge has it’s own vibe & culture, but you will be instant family.
+Every lodge has it’s own vibe & culture.
 We of course prefer you initiate and stay with us for a long while, but we understand life may have other plans.
-Since initiation is a special event and you will forever be tied to the lodge that initiates you as it will be your “mother lodge”, you may want to wait and initiate after your move to form a stronger bond with the lodge in your new location.
+Since initiation is a special event and you will forever be tied to the lodge that initiates, you may want to wait and initiate after your move to form a stronger bond with the lodge in your new location.

 We have experienced members who had to temporarily move due to work, but stayed up on their dues and taxes, joined on zoom study groups, and kept in touch.
 When their work allowed them to return, they resumed their degree work.
 In most situations, your degree work will be on hold until you return, unless you can attend an in-person lodge in another location.
 Check out https://www.freemasonryformenandwomen.org/ for lodge locations.